First Commonwealth Financial Corp PA Sells 6,229 Shares of The Coca-Cola Company (NYSE:KO)

-First Commonwealth Financial Corp PA cut its position in shares of The Coca-Cola Company (NYSE:KO) by 58.7% during the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+First Commonwealth Financial Corp PA lessened its stake in The Coca-Cola Company (NYSE:KO) by 58.7% in the 4th quarter, according to the company in its most recent Form 13F filing with the SEC.
 The firm owned 4,382 shares of the company’s stock after selling 6,229 shares during the period.
 First Commonwealth Financial Corp PA’s holdings in The Coca-Cola were worth $240,000 at the end of the most recent reporting period.

 In related news, VP Kathy Loveless sold 501 shares of the firm’s stock in a transaction on Friday, March 19th.
 The shares were sold at an average price of $50.46, for a total transaction of $25,280.46.
 Following the sale, the vice president now directly owns 10,224 shares in the company, valued at $515,903.04.
 The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
 Also, insider Alfredo Rivera sold 20,000 shares of the firm’s stock in a transaction on Tuesday, March 9th.
 The stock was sold at an average price of $51.15, for a total transaction of $1,023,000.00.
 Following the sale, the insider now owns 62,000 shares in the company, valued at $3,171,300.
 The disclosure for this sale can be found here.
 Company insiders own 1.01% of the company’s stock.

-The Coca-Cola (NYSE:KO) last posted its earnings results on Tuesday, February 9th.
-The company reported $0.47 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.42 by $0.05.
-The company had revenue of $8.60 billion for the quarter, compared to analyst estimates of $8.62 billion.
+The Coca-Cola (NYSE:KO) last announced its quarterly earnings data on Tuesday, February 9th.
+The company reported $0.47 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.42 by $0.05.
+The business had revenue of $8.60 billion for the quarter, compared to analyst estimates of $8.62 billion.
 The Coca-Cola had a net margin of 24.90% and a return on equity of 41.37%.
-The business’s revenue for the quarter was down 5.5% compared to the same quarter last year.
-During the same period last year, the business posted $0.44 earnings per share.
+The Coca-Cola’s revenue was down 5.5% compared to the same quarter last year.
+During the same period in the prior year, the business posted $0.44 earnings per share.
 Sell-side analysts expect that The Coca-Cola Company will post 1.88 EPS for the current fiscal year.

 The company also recently announced a quarterly dividend, which will be paid on Thursday, April 1st.
 Shareholders of record on Monday, March 15th will be issued a $0.42 dividend.
 The ex-dividend date is Friday, March 12th.
 This is a positive change from The Coca-Cola’s previous quarterly dividend of $0.41.
 This represents a $1.68 annualized dividend and a yield of 3.23%.
 The Coca-Cola’s dividend payout ratio (DPR) is 79.62%.

 KO has been the topic of several research analyst reports.
-Deutsche Bank Aktiengesellschaft cut shares of The Coca-Cola from a “buy” rating to a “hold” rating and decreased their price objective for the stock from $57.00 to $55.00 in a research note on Tuesday, January 5th.
+Royal Bank of Canada raised shares of The Coca-Cola from a “sector perform” rating to an “outperform” rating and upped their price objective for the stock from $55.00 to $60.00 in a research note on Monday, March 15th.
+Wells Fargo & Company initiated coverage on shares of The Coca-Cola in a research note on Monday, December 7th.
+They set an “overweight” rating and a $62.00 price target on the stock.
 Morgan Stanley decreased their price target on shares of The Coca-Cola from $59.00 to $55.00 and set an “overweight” rating on the stock in a research note on Thursday, January 14th.
-HSBC decreased their price target on shares of The Coca-Cola from $61.00 to $58.00 in a research note on Wednesday, January 13th.
-Guggenheim cut shares of The Coca-Cola from a “buy” rating to a “neutral” rating in a research note on Tuesday, January 5th.
-Finally, Sanford C. Bernstein initiated coverage on shares of The Coca-Cola in a research note on Tuesday, January 19th.
-They set an “outperform” rating and a $58.00 price target on the stock.
+JPMorgan Chase & Co. cut shares of The Coca-Cola from an “overweight” rating to a “neutral” rating and set a $55.00 price target on the stock. in a research note on Thursday, January 7th.
+Finally, Guggenheim cut shares of The Coca-Cola from a “buy” rating to a “neutral” rating in a research note on Tuesday, January 5th.
 One analyst has rated the stock with a sell rating, six have given a hold rating, eight have issued a buy rating and one has given a strong buy rating to the stock.
 The Coca-Cola has an average rating of “Buy” and a consensus price target of $54.25.

 The Coca-Cola Company, a beverage company, manufactures, markets, and sells various nonalcoholic beverages worldwide.
 The company provides sparkling soft drinks; water, enhanced water, and sports drinks; juice, dairy, and plantÂ-based beverages; tea and coffee; and energy drinks.
 It also offers beverage concentrates and syrups, as well as fountain syrups to fountain retailers, such as restaurants and convenience stores.